jimklimov/isbg/README.md

 it, please use the "--nossl" parameter.**

-  * The CLI interface is now implemented with docopt
+  * The CLI interface is now implemented with docopt (a copy compatible with Python 2.4 and newer is included - so on systems that lack it, you can run the `isbg.py` script locally in source workspace, or you copy `docopt.py` to a system location like `/usr/lib/python-2.x/`).
   * The README now includes the documentation
   * New command --imaplist lists the directories in IMAP account
   * Code now follows PEP-8 style guide